 - The CDC ETL tool Automates Upserts: Change data is automatically merged with destination data.
 No new rows are created – an efficient, clean process overall.
 About Oracle CDC

-- Data extraction, merging, masking, table creation, SCD type 2 history are all automated.
+- Data extraction, merging, masking, data mapping, table creation, SCD type 2 history are all automated.
 Some Data Conversions are built in.
 Read about BryteFlow Ingest

 - BryteFlow Blend transforms data in micro-batches (joins, aggregations and other custom transformations) when BryteFlow Ingest delivers data to the data warehouse (on Snowflake) ETL / ELT on Snowflake

 - CDC ETL Tool provides Time-series data and a history of every transaction if needed.
 Debezium CDC Explained and a Great Alternative CDC Tool

 - BryteFlow’s CDC Replication is the fastest that we know of, approx. 1,000,000 rows in 30 seconds. *Faster than Oracle GoldenGate, Qlik Replicate or HVR (*results during a client trial).
 Oracle vs Teradata (Migrate in 5 Easy Steps)

 - BryteFlow enables SAP ETL- it extracts data from SAP at application level or database level with BryteFlow SAP Data Lake Builder and delivers ready to use data.

 - The CDC ETL Tool supports CDC to On-premise and Cloud platforms

 - The CDC ETL Tool provides Automated Data Reconciliation to verify data completeness.